-“You, um, you okay, sir?”
+“You okay, sir?”
 Thomas asked, his eyes flicking uneasily to the corridor, where, no doubt, Rush was making his way down the hall.
 Straight-shouldered.
 Faster than he had any right to be.

 “Yeah,” Young whispered.
 He got painfully to his feet, fighting his own confusion, fighting his own despair, fighting a sense of admiration at his chief scientist’s pure goddamned grit.